Today's Best Fixed Rate Bonds

 Favourites

-A fixed rate bond asks you to lock your money away for a pre-agreed length of time, in return for a fixed rate of interest.
+A fixed rate bond, or fixed rate savings account, asks you to lock your money away for a pre-agreed length of time, in return for a fixed rate of interest.
 The bank or building society cannot change the rate during this term, and you normally won’t be able to access your funds until the term ends.

-Because the money is locked away, you won’t be able to add to the pot during the term either.
-Most fixed rate bonds only allow a single lump sum deposit when you open the account – some will allow further additions for a short period, but you won’t be able to make regular additions – and there will normally be minimum deposit requirements as well.
+Because the money is locked away, most fixed rate bonds only allow a single lump sum deposit when you open the account, and there will normally be minimum deposit requirements as well.

 Find a qualified, independent and regulated financial adviser in your area to help you make the right decisions about your financial future.
 A free service, quickly connect to over 27,000 experts with the help of Unbiased.co.uk.

-Terms can range from as little as three months to over five years, with the longest typically around seven years.
+Terms can range from as little as one month to over five years.
 Interest rates can vary accordingly, but there’s currently a great deal of variation.
 Traditionally, the longer the term the higher the interest rate, but today that’s not always the case.
 Indeed, you may find that the top fixed rate savings account has a one-year term rather than a five-year, which makes comparing the options more important than ever.

-This is a very personal decision, and will be based largely on your savings goals – do you have a holiday coming up, for example, or are you saving for a wedding or even retirement – and the practicality of keeping your money tied up.
+This is a very personal decision and will be based largely on your savings goals and the practicality of keeping your money tied up.
 You should consider how long you can reasonably go without access to your funds, making sure you’ve got a suitable emergency fund so you won’t need to access your fixed rate savings.

 Once the term of the bond has come to an end, otherwise known as maturing, you’re free to withdraw your money or reinvest as you see fit.
 Your provider should notify you in advance of the maturity date to offer instructions.
 You can choose a new account with the same provider or can go elsewhere, again making sure to compare rates before you make your decision.